gadicc/wmd/README.md

 true Meteor has to minify/compile everything on startup, but after this, for redeploys, only changed files.
 Overall that was much quicker for us.

+* **How are git deployments done?**

+Currently, a git pull is run on every server.
+Long term, we'd prefer to git pull to the control server, and then in parallel, rsync (over SSH) to all the servers.
+Think (hypothetically) 200 servers in the same data center.
+This should still remain an option for the case where control server is on dev's home PC, or servers are in multiple data centers.

+* **How does wmd-client authenticate itself?**

+Currently, servers are added as Meteor users.
+This allowed rapid development by leveraging Meteor's SRP implementation and DDP authentication.
+In the future, we'll use our own two-way authentication to ensure a fake server can't be setup, DNS hijacked, and as such, gain control of servers.